blood-sugar-management

 Reality 2: Regular Monitoring Can Prevent Complications

-Reality 3: Stress Management is Essential for Blood Sugar Control
+Reality 3: Stress Management Is Essential for Blood Sugar Control

 Reality 4: Hydration Plays a Significant Role

-Practical Tips for Healthy Blood Sugar Regulation
+Practical Strategies for Healthy Blood Sugar Regulation

-Practice Portion Control to Avoid Overeating
+Practice Portion Control

 Engage in Regular Physical Activity

-Stay Consistent With Meal Timing
+Maintain Consistent Meal Timing

 Limit Processed Foods and Added Sugars